thoughtbot/maybe_haskell/book/applicative/follow-the-types.md

 ```

 `Maybe` is not making our lives easier here.
 Yes, type safety is a huge implicit
-win, but this still looks a lot like tedious, defensive coding you'd find in any
+win, but this still looks a lot like the tedious, defensive coding you'd find in
-language:
+any language:

 ```ruby
 def user_from_params(params)